An Empirical Assessment of Security Risks of Global Android Banking Apps: Introduction

-We conduct our experiments on a real-world dataset, comprising collectively 693 banking apps across over 80 countries.
-To our knowledge, this is the largest \app dataset taken into study to date.
-We finally identify 2,157 \weaknesses in total, including botched certification validation, weak authentication protocols, and privacy violations.
-We further study these apps to explore the demographic and longitudinal results and security impact which could interpret the drastic change in the nature of intermediation.
-Banking apps across different regions exhibit various types of security status, mainly due to different economies (\eg, small village banks) and financial regulations (\eg, {GDPR}~\cite{gdpr}) that take shape. \Weaknesses of apps vary across different markets by countries and bring version fragmentation problem.
+{Through an in-depth analysis of the weaknesses,} we find that (1) banking apps across different regions exhibit various types of security status, mainly due to different economy status (\eg, small village banks) and financial regulations (\eg, {GDPR}~\cite{gdpr}).
+Banking apps in Europe and North America have few security \weaknesses, with only 0.27 weakness of data leakage per app.
+Asia is most flooded with security weaknesses, averaging out to 6.4 \weaknesses per app.
+Banking apps from Africa have comparatively moderate security status with 4.6 \weaknesses per app, primarily because of its high demand for cashless payment services.
+(2) \Weaknesses of apps vary across different markets by countries and bring fragmentation problems among different versions of the same banking {apps}.
 Apps owned by subsidiary banks are always less secure than or equivalent to those owned by parent banks.
 This observation is evidenced by the South Korean version of the Citibank app and the Chinese version of the HSBC app.
+(3) Apart from the lessons learned from our study, we also track the weakness fixing process based on our reported weaknesses and set up 9 in-person or online meetings with 7 banks.
+These meetings help the communities understand the gaps between different parties, including banks, academic researchers, and third-party security companies.

 In summary, we make the following contributions:

 \begin{itemize}